-The Group estimates that the contributions to defined benefit post-employment plans for 2015 will be similar to the amount in 2014.
+The Entity estimates that contributions to defined-benefit post-employment plans for 2015 will be similar to the amount in 2014.

 The average weighted duration of defined-benefit obligations at the end of the year was 15 years.
 Estimated payments of post-employment benefits for the various defined-benefit plans for the next 10 years are as follows: